-Conflict is sometimes an unavoidable part of our personal lives and our workplace is not immune to it.
+Conflict is sometimes an unavoidable part of our personal lives.
+Our workplace is not immune to it.
 Yet workplace conflicts are not always easy to resolve.
 For employees, unresolved work issues often result in hopelessness, job dissatisfaction, depression, and general unhappiness.

-Here’s a look at five common types of workplace conflicts that you will likely encounter as you grow your small business:
+Here’s a look at five common types of workplace conflicts that you will likely encounter as you grow your small business.

 On the other hand, there are those who are independent and task-oriented; they prefer to complete the work quickly without external input.
 If you understand that people have different styles of working, then you can better manage employee conflicts as they arise.

 Culture is defined as a set of values, practices, traditions or beliefs a group shares, whether due to age, race or ethnicity, religion or gender.”
 Naturally, employees from various backgrounds will experience conflict.
 In order to handle and preempt disputes, it is essential to strike a balance between these differences.

-Personality clashes at a workplace are generally fueled by perceptions about someone’s actions, character or motives.
+Personality clashes at a workplace are generally fueled by perceptions about someone’s actions, character, or motives.
 For instance, if a team leader verbally insults another member of your staff, they will easily view him or her as inappropriate and disrespectful.
 When left unchecked, that employee (and others) may harbor resentment.
-The best way to tackle this type of situation is to understand each others feelings and encourage team members to push their ego’s aside.
+The best way to tackle this type of situation is to understand each other’s feelings and encourage team members to push their egos aside.

 Avoiding these types of workplace disputes should be a preemptive part of your company culture.
 But when they do happen, actively resolving these conflicts can create a more positive and enriching work environment.